 Special time limits apply to personal injury claims for damages in respect of negligence, nuisance or breach of duty.
 In such cases, the claim must be brought within three years from the date on which the cause of action accrued (i.e. the date of injury or death) or the date of knowledge by the Claimant of certain facts.
 The date of knowledge is when the Claimant is aware of the identity of the Defendant, that the injury was significant, and that it was attributable in whole or part to the alleged negligence, nuisance or breach of duty.
+Knowledge of attribution may be established where a Claimant's subjective belief that his injury is capable of being attributed to the breach of duty/defective product is held with sufficient confidence to make it reasonable for him to begin to investigate whether he has a valid claim (Ministry of Defence v AB and others [2012] UK SC9).
 The court has a discretionary power to disapply this time limit where it would be equitable to do so.
+In doing so it can take into account the merits of the case and whether the claim has a reasonable prospect of success (Ministry of Defence case above).